GLOBAL MARKETS-Stocks, dollar gain on strong U.S. retail sales

 * Oil drops on dollar, persistent oversupply concerns

-* Wall St gains but sticks to trading range (Adds close of U.S. markets)
+* Wall St gains but sticks to trading range (Adds oil settlement prices)

 By Herbert Lash